 - One of the best ways to reverse prediabetes is through weight loss and physical activity.

-- Adopting more of a plant-based diet can help with weight loss and provide important nutrients to treat prediabetes.
+- Adopting a more plant-based diet can help with weight loss and provide important nutrients to manage prediabetes.

 References